-The policy should be reviewed from a legal and operational perspective at least once a year.
+The policy will be reviewed from a legal and operational perspective regularly by the HR Department.

 All colleagues and stakeholders are responsible for the success of this policy and should ensure that they use it to disclose any suspected danger or wrongdoing.
 Colleagues and stakeholders are invited to comment on this policy and suggest ways in which it might be improved.
-Comments, suggestions and queries should be addressed to the HR Department.
+Comments, suggestions, and queries should be addressed to the HR Department.